 Thoughts of suicide

 Talk with your family or friends.
+Express your concerns.

-Consider joining a cancer support group or finding a cancer “buddy” who can help you cope.
+Get group support.
+Join a cancer support group or find a cancer “buddy” who can help you cope.

 Eat with friends or play your favorite music at mealtime to boost your appetite.

 Eat your biggest meal in the morning.
 Many people getting treatment for cancer find this is when they have the most appetite.

 If you can, increase your activity level.
 This may boost your appetite.